 Carol Spears, CMP, MS, has taught college-level courses in the biological sciences, and for 28 years worked as an educator and trainer for the National Park Service.
 Carol is a Reiki Master and teacher, and also has taught meditation techniques and Reiki since 2000 in her private practice and for local hospitals, including the Cleveland Clinic.
 Since graduating from MHTP in 2002, she has worked extensively as a CMP and currently is President of MHTP’s Board of Directors.
 Since 2005, Carol’s experiences as a science teacher and as a practitioner of several complementary healing modalities have combined in her teaching of Module 3.

-Etiquette & internship & Profession of Music Practitioner (Module 4)
+MODULE 4: Etiquette and Independent practicum & Profession of Music Practitioner

 Martha Lewis, CMP, MA, BA, MTS, CET, CMT, was the co-founder and first Executive Director of MHTP.
 Besides teaching for MHTP since 1995, she teaches and facilitates expressive therapy workshops at Shalom Center, Spendora, TX, and is a trainer for Godly Play, a curriculum used world-wide by various church denominations.
 Martha’s past teaching credentials include masters-level classes in music, spirituality, and the arts as adjunct professor at Holy Names College Sophia Center, Oakland, California, as well as teaching the facilitating of expressive therapy, spirituality, and the arts at conferences and churches throughout the country.
 Martha graduated from MHTP in 1997 and has taught all MHTP modules except Module 5.